-A Portfolio for Jira administrator must first grant you access to Portfolio, via global permissions in Jira.
+To use Portfolio for Jira, a Portfolio for Jira administrator must grant you access to the add-on first, via the global permissions in your Jira application.
 See Managing global permissions for more information.

-Note that the permissions in Portfolio for Jira take precedence over the global permissions that are set up in your Jira instance.
+Note that the permissions in Portfolio for Jira take precedence over the global permissions in your Jira application.

 Portfolio for Jira administrator